kubernetes-sigs/cluster-api/docs/book/common_code/machine_controller.md

 ## Machine Controller Semantics

 {% panel style="info", title="Logic sequence" %}
-We need a diagram tracing the logic from resource creation though updates and finally deletion.
+We need a diagram tracing the logic from resource creation through updates and finally deletion.
 {% endpanel %}